freemansoft/NFRs/README.md

 # NFRs
-Non Functional Requirements are architecturally significant requrements because they impact the system architecture.
+Non Functional Requirements are architecturally significant requirements because they impact the system architecture.
 They are properties of a system that sit outside of specific business features or functionality.
-NFRs are sometimes called _constraints_.
-Other times they are called _Quality Attributes_.
-Constraints generally change the shape of an architecture or design.
+NFRs are sometimes called constraints.
+Other times they are called Quality Attributes.
+Constraints generally change the shape of architecture or design.

-NFRs are requirements that do not related to business functionality.
-They relate to technical attributes like reliability, efficiencey, portability.
+NFRs are requirements that do not relate to business functionality.
+They relate to attributes like reliability, efficiency, and portability.
 > [when the non-functional requirements are done well, you may eliminate 50 to 80 percent of product defects.](https://www.jamasoftware.com/requirements-management-guide/writing-requirements/how-non-functional-requirements-impact-product-development)

 Capturing NFRs early is part of a _shift left_ where we surface the non business value needs earlier in the process.
 Non functional requirements impact the system as a whole and are cross cutting across business features.